xeelo2000/Lab2/README.md

 ## `Database.cs`
 * Connected to the file that serves as the "database"
-* This directly writes and reads from the "database" and is responsible for serialization and deserialization
+* This directly writes to and reads from the "database" and is responsible for serialization and deserialization

 ## How to Run
 1. Open the `Lab2.sln`file in the Visual Studio